Mayo Chiki!

 Mayo Chiki! (まよチキ!) is a Japanese light novel series written by Hajime Asano and illustrated by Seiji Kikuchi.
 Media Factory published twelve volumes of the series from November 2009 to July 2012 under their MF Bunko J imprint.
 A manga adaptation illustrated by NEET was serialized in Media Factory's seinen manga magazine, Comic Alive from July 2010 to November 2013.
 A spin-off manga series titled Mayo Mayo! (まよマヨ!) was serialized in Kadokawa Shoten's magazine Nyantype from November 2010 to October 2011.
 An anime television series adaptation by Feel aired in Japan from July to September 2011.
 Mayo Chiki! is an abbreviation of (迷える執事とチキンな俺と, Mayoeru Shitsuji to Chikin na Ore to).
 The anime is licensed by Sentai Filmworks in North America.

 Plot

-The story is about Kinjirō Sakamachi, a 16-year-old high school boy who suffers from gynophobia (abnormal fear of women), which makes his nose bleed every time he has physical contact with a female.
+The story is about Kinjirō Sakamachi, a 16-year-old high school boy who has gynophobia (abnormal fear of women), which makes his nose bleed every time he has physical contact with a female.
 While using the men's washroom, he accidentally discovers the popular and handsome butler, Subaru Konoe, is a girl.
 Now Kinjirō knows about Subaru's secret, he must work together with Subaru and her sadistic mistress, Kanade Suzutsuki, to protect Subaru's secret from being discovered.